 The Museum frequently acquires new objects, kindly donated by members of the public, local businesses and organisations.
 We are very grateful for donations though regrettably it is not possible to accept every item.
 In particular the focus must be on objects from Beccles and the 29 villages in the Museum's district, and we usually try not to duplicate items.

 Here are just some examples of our recent acquisitions.
-Members of the public who would like to comment on any of these items are warmly encouraged to do so by emailing the Curator, Robert Bacon, at email@example.com.
+Members of the public who would like to comment on any of these items are warmly encouraged to do so by emailing the Curator at firstname.lastname@example.org.

 Images can be enlarged by clicking on them.